PrakasRavichandran/J.A.R.V.I.S/README.md

 J.A.R.V.I.S. is released under the [MIT License](LICENSE), granting users the freedom to use, modify, and distribute the software.
 Make sure to review the license terms before using or contributing to the project.

 ---
-For any questions or inquiries, feel free to reach out to the project owner at lee.pham@example.com.
+For any questions or inquiries, feel free to reach out to the project owner at prakashravichandran.netlify.app.
 We appreciate your interest in J.A.R.V.I.S.!